 Finding quotes for coverage isn't always easy.
 There are a few steps you can take to make this process fast.

 When you're prepared, shopping for coverage is easy.
-You may even be surprised at how affordable your architect insurance can be when you do some research first.
-Contact your local Trusted Choice® Independent Insurance Agent for more information.
+You may even be surprised at how affordable your architects insurance can be when you do some research first.
+Contact your local Trusted Choice independent insurance agent for more information.